pragnyanramtha/lecture/framework.md

-But again, coming back to the framework, we have three steps in this.
+But again, coming back to the path we have three steps in this.

 step 1
 [[step 1 - trigger]]